PiggyAwesome/useless/README.md

-Yo mamma so fat she wore a yellow raincoat and people yelled Taxi!
+Yo mamma is so fat when she farted it was the end of the world